francesco-sodano/birdy/README.md

 the repository is organized in this way:

-1. *arm-template*: contains the IaC for the backend deployment.
-2. *backend*: contains the source code for the backend running on the infrastructure created with the ARM Template.
+1. *backend*: contains the contains the IaC for the backend deployment and the source code for the backend running on the infrastructure created.
-3. *device*: contains the device STL for 3d printing and the software to run on the device.
+2. *device*: contains the device STL for 3d printing and the software to run on the device.
-4. *doc*: contains the step-by-step documentation for put in place the entire solution
+3. *doc*: contains the step-by-step documentation for put in place the entire solution
+4. *mobile*: contains the source code for the mobile app
 5. *res*: contains static resources like images to be used in the doc files
 6. *tools*: contains any additional resource you may need to put in place the solution

-the next paragraphs will guide you on the device configuration and on the backend creation (if required)

 # The Device

 # The Back-end